lafita/treks-hpc/README.md

 T-REKS is a k-means based algorithm for the identification of tandem repeats in protein and nucleotide sequences [1].

-This repository contains a modified version of the T-REKS method with improved performance for large scale analyses.
-Below is a list of the modifications and improvements.
+This repository contains a modified version of the T-REKS method with improved performance for large scale analyses in HPC clusters.
+Below is a list of the modifications.

-The original Java source code of the T-REKS algorithm and web-server version from the authors can be found here: https://bioinfo.crbm.cnrs.fr/?route=tools&tool=3.
+The original Java source code, JAR file and T-REKS web-server are available here: https://bioinfo.crbm.cnrs.fr/?route=tools&tool=3.

+I would like to thank the T-REKS authors ([Dr. Andrey Kajava's team at the CRBM](http://www.crbm.cnrs.fr/en/team/structural-biocomputing-and-molecular-modelling/)) for providing the source code and their support running T-REKS.
+All credit should be given to them citing the T-REKS publication [1].

 ### Changes from original version

 - Command line options
-	- Use `commons.cli` library to handle command line argument parsing
+	- Use `commons.cli` library to handle command line argument parsing.
-	- Allow specifying only one external program (muscle or clustal)
+	- Make a requirement to specify one external alignment program (muscle or clustal), but not both (only one is used).
+Only external alignment is available so the `msaMode` in the origianl T-REKS version is always set to external.
-	- Set the SEED and minimum repeat region lengths from the CLI, to allow speedup when near-perfect repeats are searched
+	- Add options to set the SEED and minimum repeat region lengths from the CLI, to allow faster analysis when near-perfect repeats (high sequence identity) and/or long repeats are searched.

 - Input
-	- Disable the GUI and database options - the only input available is a single FASTA file.
+	- Disable the database option - the only input available is a multi FASTA file of any length.
+	- Disable the GUI - only the command line is available.
+This was needed due to interferences between the command line and the GUI modes of the software that needed X11 forwarding and caused unpredictable errors.

 - Output
-	- Table output as tab separated and alignment output in stockholm format (easy to `grep` alignments)
+	- Results stored in a table output as tab separated rows (one for each repeat region) and an alignment output in Stockholm format (easy to `grep` alignments).
-	- Print a long log message with every sequence processed and parameters used to standard out
+	- Print a log message to stdout with every sequence processed and whether repeats were found or not, to be able to check that all sequences were processed.

-- Paralellization
-	- Use `Java parallel streams` to process multiple files concurrently
-	- Process sequences in each file concurrently
+	- Print parameters used and final count of sequences with repeats in the log as a further check.

 - Project organization
-	- Mavenize the project to handle dependencies and build an executable JAR file automatically.
+	- Use [Apache Maven](https://maven.apache.org/) to organize the project - this allows to handle dependencies and build an executable JAR file automatically.
-	- Code versioning with `git`.
+	- Start source code versioning with `git`.
-	- Upgrade to `muscle 3.8`, `clustalw 2.1` and up to `Java 11`,
+	- Upgrade to `muscle 3.8`, `clustalw 2.1` and make compatible up to `Java 11`.
 	- Provide Conda environment file to easily install dependencies.

+- Paralellization
+	- Use `Java parallel streams` to process the multiple files (in case of large files that need splitting) and sequences in each file concurrently.
+	- This version uses all cores available, and the speedup is almost perfect for up to 12 cores (tested).
+One caveat is that the more cores used the more memory is required - 12 cores would require about 10GB of RAM.

+- Algorithmic
+	- Reduce the number of alignments needed to speedup repeat detection - the original version was re-trying the alignment with clustal by default after aligning with muscle (feature or bug?).
+	- Only alignment through external software - the source code for the custom alignment implemented in T-REKS was missing so the only option was to use an external alignment (muscle or clustal).

 - Bugfixes
-	- `IndexOutOfBoundsException` in `RepeatBuilder.align()` method when repeats could not be aligned by the external program.
+	- `IndexOutOfBoundsException` thrown in `RepeatBuilder.align()` method when repeats could not be aligned by the external program: error fixed and ensure that if it happens again an `Exeption` will be thrown.
 	- Temporal files written to the path of external alignment executables did not allow running two T-REKS instances concurrently.
 Create temporal files with unique hash codes in the working directory instead.
-	- Fix the bug of writing the results to the output file specified in the `-outfile` option
+	- Fix the bug of writing the results to the output file specified in the `-outfile` option - the file was rewritten for every repeat and always ended up being blank.
 	- There was a bug with very large files not being split because the size of the file was saved in an `integer` - now changed to `long`.

-- Algorithmic
-	- Reduce the number of alignments needed to speedup repeat detection.
-	- Only alignment through external software allowed.

 ### Usage